sroitman/Onchocerca_Biomarker_Discovery/README.md

 - A list of what this script does, in order of operation:
   - Python script uses a list containing the taxonomy ID for *Loa loa* to create a list of contigs that were not assigned as *Loa loa* and should be kept in the dataset.
   - Run seqtk using the list output by the python script to extract the contigs with no *Loa loa* hits from the contigs file.

+#### Remove *Onchocerca ochengi* contigs
+- Script: job013-extract-noochengihits.sh and remove-ochengihits.py
+- Same as above, this time for *Onchocerca ochengi*